Strategies on Implementing a Data Catalog

 Adoption success depends heavily on how well the chosen data catalog meets the needs of data users.
 In step one, early user involvement, leaders should find willing “guinea pigs.”
 Attitude is everything, so pick open-minded folks hungry to learn, who will ask questions if they grow confused.
 Their input will guide customization as more employees use the tool.

 Be sure to provide robust training and orientation to early users.
-Educate them on how data catalogs work in general.
+Educate them on in general.
 Orientation empowers data users to teach other team members about the catalog.

 Each early user should have a clear role and responsibilities, such as data steward.
 But this can change, and that’s OK!
 Leaders should leverage iterative application along the way, assessing projects and developing key areas for improvement.